Dieterbe/janitor/README.md

 ## Interactivity

-I often don't even know in advance
-1) what kind of a mess I made
-2) what kind of files I will encounter in a directory (if the directory can't be treated as a whole).
+I often don't even know in advance what kind of files I will encounter in a directory (if the directory can't be treated as a whole).
 They may have different purposes or types (`$HOME/downloads` is a good example)

 This means an interactive program where I can see previews, and do very quick 1-by-1 processing where needed (remembering common actions/preferences) seems better, rather than a CLI tool or shell scripts where you have to configure many special arguments or cases and hope that it'll apply correctly.